The Jon Spencer Blues Explosion: Hiatus, Compilations, Reissues, and Limited Performances (2007–2011)

 In October, Yahoo!
 Music interviewed Jon Spencer, and the band performed acoustic versions of "Burn It Off", "Wail" and "Blues X Man".
 On October 15, 2010, videos of the songs and interview were published on the "Maximum Performance" blog along with a short article.

-During 2010, the band started playing more regularly in Europe, US and Australia.
-They made their first UK appearance at London (Heaven) since the Don't Look Back performance of Orange at Koko in September 2005.
+During 2010, the band started playing more regularly in Europe, US, and Australia.
 During the live shows, the band played some previously unreleased songs including a cover of "My War" by Black Flag.
-And the band look set to continue playing live with further European live shows in mid-2011 including Primavera Festival in May.

 Whilst touring in Australia, they recorded a cover version of "Black Betty" at Linear Recording for a commercial created by Volkswagen of America's agency Deutsch L.A.
 Inc. broadcast during Super Bowl Sunday on American television (February 6, 2011).

 Meat + Bone (2012)

 The band was chosen by Jeff Mangum of Neutral Milk Hotel to perform at the All Tomorrow's Parties festival that he curated in March 2012 in Minehead, England.

 They released their new album Meat + Bone in September.
 It was very well received by the likes of Pitchfork, Mojo, The Quietus, The Independent on Sunday and The Observer.